Windows, Linux, and Hyper-V Server Auto-discovery

 - Hostname plus Domain name and add Hostname as alias..

-In order to set the Device Name as a possible FQDN of the device, you will want to make sure you select an option that includes “Hostname plus Domain Name”
+In order to set the Device Name to the FQDN of the device, make sure you select an option that includes “Hostname plus Domain Name”.l

 In the Information section you have the ability to see Recent Messages which will allow you to follow the progress of your autodiscovery jobs.